rhysd/YourFukurou/README.md

 ### `sticky_mode`

 If this value is set to `true`, window will be in 'sticky' mode.
 Window will be shown in **every** workspace and hidden on other window focused.
 This mode is intended to be used with `hotkey_accelerator` configuration.
 You can toggle YourFukurou window with global shortcut like Alfred app.
+Note that when app is in fullscreen mode, the app will not be hidden.

 ### `keymaps`